sermons/faith-tames/slides/slides.md

 sets the whole **course** of one’s life on fire, <br/>
 and is itself set on fire by **hell**.

+>>>
+Mar 7:20 — Mar 7:23

+20 He went on: “What comes out of a person is what defiles them.
+21 For it is from within, out of a person’s heart, that evil thoughts come—sexual immorality, theft, murder, 22 adultery, greed, malice, deceit, lewdness, envy, slander, arrogance and folly.
+23 All these evils come from inside and defile a person.”

 ---
 <!-- .slide: data-background="white" -->
 # Q1